Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 Leave of Absence

-Q: If I am on an approved Leave of Absence (LOA) and receiving benefits from the Workers Compensation Board or Manitoba Public Insurance, do I have to make premium payments to continue my D&R coverage?
+Q: If I am on an approved sick leave of absence (LOA) and receiving benefits from the Workers Compensation Board or Manitoba Public Insurance, do I have to make premium payments to continue my D&R coverage?

-A: Yes, prepayments are required to continue coverage, as the LOA will be considered a sick leave.
-For more information, please visit the Premiums section.
+A: Yes, premium payments are required to continue D&R coverage as the LOA will be considered a sick leave.
+Please refer to the Unpaid Sick Leave of Absence and Prepayment of D&R Premiums section.

-A: Yes, Required Contributions (premiums) must be submitted to HEB Manitoba while the member is participating in the Return to Work Program/Work Trial.
-The Required Contributions are calculated based on the Covered Employee’s Monthly Earnings as of the day worked.
+A: Yes, Required Contributions (premiums) must be submitted to HEB Manitoba while you are participating in the Return to Work Program/Work Trial.
+The Required Contributions are calculated based on the Covered Employee’s Monthly Earnings as of the last day worked.

-Q: Can I prepay my premiums to continue my D&R coverage after my planned personal, maternal/paternal or educational LOA has started?
+Q: Can I prepay my premiums to continue my D&R coverage after my planned personal, maternity/parental or educational LOA has started?

 A: No, prepayments must be received by HEB Manitoba before the start of your LOA.
 Premiums can be prepaid with post-dated cheques.